zowe/docs-site/docs/troubleshoot/cli/troubleshoot-ibm-db2-database-plug-in.md

 #### Fixing a failed extraction

-1. Manually extract the ODBC driver binary from the `build.zip` file which is bundled with the [ibm_db](https://www.npmjs.com/package/ibm_db) package.
-The package can otherwise be downloaded from [GitHub](https://github.com/ibmdb/node-ibm_db/blob/master/build.zip).
+1. Manually extract the ODBC driver binaries from the `build.zip` file which is bundled with the [ibm_db](https://www.npmjs.com/package/ibm_db) package.
+The package can also be downloaded from [GitHub](https://github.com/ibmdb/node-ibm_db/blob/master/build.zip).

-2. Copy the binary for your OS and Node version (`odbc_bindings.node.18.18.2`, for example) into the Db2 plug-in folder (`C:\Users\username\.zowe\plugins\installed\node_modules\@zowe\db2-for-zowe-cli\node_modules\ibm_db\build\Release`).
+2. Open the `build/Release` folder and copy the binary for your Node version (`odbc_bindings.node.18.18.2`, for example) into the Db2 plug-in folder (`C:\Users\username\.zowe\plugins\installed\node_modules\@zowe\db2-for-zowe-cli\node_modules\ibm_db\build\Release`).

 3. Rename the file to `odbc_bindings.node`.
 This is the name used by the Db2 plug-in.

+    You have successfully extracted the ODBC driver.

 :::note

 The preceding steps work to extract the driver binary for a downloaded version of the IBM Db2 Database Plug-in.
-When installing a newer plug-in version, perform the workaround again to fix a failed extraction.
+When installing a new plug-in version, perform the workaround again to fix a failed extraction.

 :::